-A: All of our products have been extremely popular this year, especially our pistols and rimfires.
+A: All of our products have been extremely popular in recent years, especially our pistols and rimfires.
 While we’re bringing in record numbers of firearms, the demand is seemingly endless.
 We’re getting shipments from the factory weekly and fill the oldest orders in our system first.
 Firearms will be showing up in distribution, it’s just a matter of finding one that’s not destined to fill another customer’s backorder.

 Expanding your search outside of your local area is a good idea, as most dealers are willing to make the sale and then ship the firearm to your local FFL for the transfer to you:

-A: All of our .223s will happily eat 5.56.
+A: FOR US BASED CUSTOMERS- All of our .223s will happily eat 5.56.
 Since our factory is in Europe, we build everything to CIP spec, which doesn’t differentiate between the two cartridges and just has the higher pressure as its standard.
 So the CZ .223s will shoot everything from the cheapest Russian steel to match .223 brass ammo.

 A: Just like in any pistol, +P ammunition will accelerate wear on moving parts.
 It’s ok to use, we just recommend using it sparingly.

 The only ammos we don’t warranty are +P+ (since they have no spec to be held to) and handloads (since human error can be a factor).